balab2020/js-functional-programming/README.md

 We will solve the problems in different ways gradually.

-Lets solve one by one.
 ###### Find maximum in numbers array

-Solution 1: Create a function which takes numbers array as argument and iterates it to find the maximum number in the array.
+_Solution 1_: Create a function which takes numbers array as argument and iterates it to find the maximum number in the array.

 ```javascript
 function max(numbers){